e9gille/Acre-Desktop/README.md

 The second reserved folder is **.acre**.
 This folder contains Acre Desktop related stuff.
 In general, there are no user serviceable parts in this folder, and you cannot create it yourself.

-The reserved file is **acreconfig.txt**.
-This is a text file (JSON or scripted namespace), that contains configuration parameters for the project.
+The reserved file is **package.json**.
+This is an [npm package.json file])(https://docs.npmjs.com/files/package.json) that contains configuration parameters for the project.
 This file is created for you when the CreateProject command is used to create the project, but it is easy to create it by hand.

 Thus it is simple to create a project outside of the Dyalog IDE and Acre Desktop if you so choose.
 Simply create a folder for your project, create a sub folder named APLSource, and populate with source code text files.